The Institute of Sacred Music Core Curriculum

 S.T.M. in Religion and the Arts Candidates for the Master of Sacred Theology in Religion and the Arts must complete 24 credit hours of study, 18 of which must be in the major area.
 Six credits may be satisfied by reading courses and/or thesis work.
 A thesis, major paper in a regular course, or other acceptable project demonstrating independent research in the selected field of study is required for the S.T.M. degree.
 In addition, ISM students present their work at the Institute Colloquium.

 The Institute provides a maximum of one year or equivalent of financial support to students in this program.
 More detailed information about the S.T.M. degree and requirements is in the Yale Divinity School bulletin.

 Pastors are continually called to integrate a wide range of human experience and expression, and nowhere is this more evident than in preparing and leading worship.
 ISM provides a rich environment for future ministers to develop a comprehensive pastoral vision that interweaves scripture, tradition, music, art, and performance practices in ways that illumine the human condition and enliven communities of faith.

+We seek students in this program who have already done some academic work in one or more of the arts.
 By taking courses in music, liturgy, and the arts, and by learning side by side with musicians and students of literature and art, M.Div. students begin to understand how the arts and theological scholarship enrich each other.
 As a result, students are prepared more fully for the challenge of leading communities and individuals who hunger to see their fragmented lives redeemed by a more holistic vision of life and faith.

 ISM students pursuing the M.Div. are offered many electives to explore the full range of studies in sacred music, worship, and the arts.
 By the time of graduation, all ISM/YDS students in the Master of Divinity program will have taken one 3-credit course from ISM faculty in each of the following areas: